-- 1. Expedite the assignment of cases to ALJs. - 2.
-Use objective criteria to designate complex cases and track the processing of these cases. - 3.
-Closely monitor case performance and improve case management information systems and reports. - 4.
-Conduct early review and screen potentially complex cases to expedite the disposition of such cases. - 5.
-Implement appropriate changes in the agency's Rules of Procedure to improve case processing (e.g., Mandatory Settlement Part and Simplified Proceedings) and seek new ADR methods, including a review of recommendations resulting from the evaluation of the Mandatory Settlement Part. - 6.
-Provide training to all judges on a variety of subjects, including technical and legal issues, legal writing, case management, and ADR to help them develop services and processes equal to the very best in judicial arenas.
+- 1. Expedite the assignment of cases to ALJs; - 2.
+Use objective criteria to designate complex cases and track the processing of these cases; - 3.
+Closely monitor case performance and improve case management information systems and reports; - 4.
+Conduct early review and screen potentially complex cases to expedite the disposition of such cases;

-3 Complex cases have one or more of the following characteristics: intricacies of the law; number of parties; volume of documents, including transcripts; large number of witnesses (including expert witnesses in such fields as engineering, architecture, construction, soil, physics, epidemiology, pathology, neurology, and infectious diseases); length of the trial; large proposed penalties; number of alleged violations, items (including distinct and separate items), and affirmative defenses; technical, novel, difficult or new standards raised; type of cases, such as those involving toxins (such as asbestos and lead); or extensive pre-trial discovery, including large numbers of interrogatories, conferences, and motions.
+&lt;sup>2 Complex cases have one or more of the following characteristics: intricacies of the law; number of parties; volume of documents, including transcripts; large number of witnesses (including expert witnesses in such fields as engineering, architecture, construction, soil, physics, epidemiology, pathology, neurology, and infectious diseases); length of the trial; large proposed penalties; number of alleged violations, items (including distinct and separate items), and affirmative defenses; technical, novel, difficult or new standards raised; type of cases, such as those involving toxins (such as asbestos and lead); or extensive pre-trial discovery, including large numbers of interrogatories, conferences, and motions.